A question we are often asked following the death of a parent, sibling, or other important person, is “should my child go back to school yet?”

 3. Leaving their current school

 Is your child approaching a transition time away from their present school, for example, the end of junior or secondary school?
-These can be very important for children as a positive ending, a positive moving forward with or without their friends and leaving behind the familiarity of school surroundings.
-When such a major goodbye to someone close has happened to a bereaved child or young person, it is important to manage other ‘goodbyes’ as gently as possible.
+These can be especially important for children as a positive ending, a positive moving forward with or without their friends and leaving behind the familiarity of school surroundings and teachers they may have known and trusted for years.
+When a child has had to process such a major ‘goodbye’ to someone special to them, it is important to manage other ‘goodbyes’ as gently as possible.

 4. Starting a new school

 Is your child approaching a transition to a new school, for example starting school for the first time or starting secondary school?
-Sadly, bereavement can happen in the summer holidays.
-It can feel very daunting to start a new school as ‘the child whose relative died in the holidays’, however, it is even harder to start two weeks later when everyone else has worked out their way around the new building and started making new friends.
+Bereavement can happen at any time and sometimes during the summer holidays.
+It can feel very daunting to start a new school as ‘the child who’s relative died in the holidays,’ however, it is even harder to start two weeks later when everyone else has worked out their way around the new building and started making new friends.

-What would happen if they stay off school for a long time?
+What would happen if they stayed off school for a long time?

-Quite apart from missing out on schoolwork, it can be harder to handle the separation from the rest of the family if being at home has become the normal.
+Quite apart from missing out on schoolwork, it can be harder to navigate the separation from the rest of the family if being at home has become the normal.

-Most – hopefully all – schools will be understanding about an absence following the death of someone close.
+We would hope that mostly all schools will be understanding about an absence following the death of someone close.
 They can also help make the return to school as stress-free as possible.
-It may be that a part-time return could happen if this feels helpful – maybe going back in for mornings for the first week – or the school might have other ideas about how to ease the child back in.
+It may be that a part-time return could happen if this feels helpful, maybe going back in for mornings for the first week, or the school might have other ideas about how to ease the child back into the everyday school routine again.

 Support for the school